Oakland County, Michigan

 Oakland County is a county in the U.S. state of Michigan.
-It is part of the metropolitan Detroit area, located northwest of the city.
-As of the 2020 Census, its population was 1,274,395, making it the second-most populous county in Michigan, behind neighboring Wayne County.
-It is the largest county in the United States without a city of 100,000 residents.
-The county seat is Pontiac.
-The county was founded in 1819 and organized in 1820.
+It is a principal county of the Detroit metropolitan area, containing the bulk of Detroit's northern suburbs.
+Its county seat is Pontiac, and its largest city is Troy.
+As of the 2020 census, its population 1,274,395, making it the second-most populous county in Michigan (behind neighboring Wayne County), and the most populous county in the United States without a city of 100,000 residents.

-Oakland County is composed of 62 cities, townships, and villages, and is part of the Detroit–Warren–Dearborn, MI Metropolitan Statistical Area.
-The city of Detroit is in neighboring Wayne County, south of 8 Mile Road.
+Founded in 1819 and organized the following year, Oakland County is composed of 62 cities, villages, and townships.
 In 2010, Oakland County was among the ten wealthiest counties in the United States to have over one million residents.
 It is also home to Oakland University, a large public institution that straddles the border between the cities of Auburn Hills and Rochester Hills.

-In 1999, Oakland County started the organization Automation Alley, a nonprofit business association for technology and manufacturing businesses in Southeast Michigan.
-The organization has since expanded into a state-wide, Industry 4.0 knowledge center and home to the World Economic Forum's US Centre for Advanced Manufacturing.

-Major employers include General Motors, Ford, and Chrysler, collectively known as the Big Three.